 Areas of Interest

-Rembrandt; Renaissance, Baroque and Modern Art; interaction between the East and West; Word/Image studies; History of Printmaking.
+Rembrandt; Renaissance, Baroque and Contemporary Art; interaction between the East and West; Word/Image studies; History of Printmaking

 Ph.D.
 Columbia University: M.A.
 Williams College-Clark Art Institute; B.A. magna cum laude Brandeis University